 Thickness: In the middle

-Specific Features: Removes and prevents carbon fouling.
-Long lasting, 2 oz. bottle will last you months
+Specific features: Removes and prevents carbon fouling, long lasting, 2 oz

-Best Use: Cleaning and protecting all pieces and parts of your firearm.
+Best use: Cleaning and protecting all pieces and parts of your gun.

-Description: This FireClean Fouling-Resistant Oil 2 Ounce FC-2 serves a very specific purpose: to remove and protect against carbon fouling.
-This is the tendency for a gun to misfire because of buildups of carbon deposits in the mechanism.
+Description: This FireClean Fouling-Resistant Gun Oil serves a very specific purpose: to remove and protect against carbon fouling.
+This is the tendency for a gun to misfire because of build-ups of carbon deposits in the mechanism.